-Depending on the field type there will be other validations you can set like specifying a required number of characters or setting predefined values.
+Depending on the field type, there will be other validations you can set like specifying a required number of characters or setting predefined values.
 One of the useful validations for reference fields lets you specify the content type of the entries that can be referenced.
-The same goes for the Media field — you wouldn’t want to accidentally put a video where an image should be!
+The same goes for the media field — you wouldn’t want to accidentally put a video where an image should be!

 We recommend waiting to add validations until after you have all of your content types set up.

+Navigate to the appearance tab to tell Contentful how you want the field to look within the entry editor.
+The appearance option that you choose doesn’t affect the way the content shows up in your end application, it simply changes the way it appears within our web app.
 Use the appearance options to make the lives of your content creators easier.
-Instead of having them type into an empty text field, hoping that it matches one of the predefined values, give them a dropdown list they can choose from.
+Instead of having them type into an empty text field, hoping that it matches one of the predefined values, give them a dropdown list so they have a template to choose from.
 You can also create checkboxes so they can select multiple values.

 Short text fields.

-It’s highly unlikely that you will set up your content model once and never change it ever again.
+It is highly unlikely that you will set up your content model once and never change it ever again.
 Luckily, Contentful lets your content model evolve with your project.
 When the time comes to tweak your model you can edit, disable or delete fields as needed.

 If you need to make some changes to a content type but don’t want to mess with your current model, just make a copy!
-Open your content type within our web app and select Duplicate from the Actions menu.
+Open your content type within our web app and select ”duplicate” from the actions menu.

 Actions menu within the content type builder.

-After removing all entries of that content type (including archived items!) you can delete the content type completely.
+After removing all entries of that content type (including archived items) you can delete the content type completely.

 It’s easy to make small tweaks to your content model, like adding and removing fields.
 When you add fields to an existing content type, the new field will be automatically added to existing entries.
 If the new field is required, existing entries won’t be held to the validation until the entry is updated.
-Meaning that older entries of that content type will remain published, despite the empty required field, until you make changes to that entry.
+This means that older entries of that content type will remain published, despite the empty required field, until you make changes to that entry.
 At that point, you will need to fill out the required field before re-publishing.